andravin/spio/README.md

 ## The Typed Dimension System

-In high-performance GPU computing, memory layouts are rarely simple.
-We deal with swizzled shared memory, interleaved vector loads, and opaque tensor core fragments.
-Standard libraries try to manage this using positional indexing (e.g., `tensor(i, j, k)`), placing the cognitive load on the developer to track exactly which argument corresponds to which physical dimension.

-Spio introduces a strongly typed, projective indexing system that decouples the logical description of your data from its physical layout.
-At its core, Spio uses a compound index to map a linear offset to logical dimensions, enabling complex geometries like tiling and swizzling to be handled transparently.
+Standard tensor libraries use positional indexing like `tensor(i, j, k)` where argument order determines meaning.
+The programmer must track which dimensions each tensor has, which variables correspond to which dimensions, and apply this knowledge correctly at every access.

+This reflects an incomplete abstraction: the system knows tensor shapes but not the identity of dimensions or their relationships across tensors.
+That missing information must be reasserted by the programmer continuously.

+Spio introduces a strongly typed indexing system that describes dimensions consistently across their use in multiple tensors.
+Dimension types carry compile-time semantics, enabling dimension operators to do the right thing automatically, relieving the programmer from tedious bookkeeping.

 Spio implements typed dimensions in a header-only, CUDA-aware C++ library using template metaprogramming.
 In the following examples, the comment blocks marked with the `@spio` tag instruct Spio's code generator to pre-include header files that define the requested dimension, tensor, and compound index classes.